 Chum and Rick get a look at a first edition of the infamous debut issue of Playboy Magazine featuring Marilyn Monroe in this scene from "Best of Pawn Stars: Coolest Collectibles."

-Subscribe for more from Pawn Stars on YouTube:
+Subscribe for more from Pawn Stars:

 Find out more about the show and watch full episodes on our site: